lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * All-1 empty.
 Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in the last window.

 * Retransmission Timer.
-Timer to know when the a number of attemps to receive the information has been raised
+Timer used in the sender transmission to detect error in the link when waiting for an ACK.

 * Inactivity Timer.
 Timer to End the state machine when there is an error and there is no possibility to continue the transmission.